jaimederringer/bcog200_2024_glossary/glossary.md

 - **python**: Python is a programming language.
 It can be used to create interactive programs as well as for efficient and flexible data management and processing.
 - **Strings**: Strings are sequences of text in python that are surrounded by either single or double quotes.
 This is a built in data type for python.
+- **Class**: A Code template for creating objects.
+Those objects have many functions built into them that associate certain behaviors that the script will run.